Financial Compliance Management: What is it?

 Data-Driven Compliance:

-A comprehensive financial compliance program is built upon seven foundational elements.
+A comprehensive financial compliance management program is built upon seven foundational elements.
 These elements ensure that financial institutions have a robust and responsive compliance framework that can adapt to the changing regulatory landscape.

 Policies and Procedures: